Yosr-Bejaoui/sarcasm-detector/README.md

 - Load and preprocess the iSarcasmEval dataset
 - Fine-tune Twitter-RoBERTa with Focal Loss
 - Optimize classification threshold
-- Evaluate on test set
+- Evaluate on test set with detailed metrics

 ## Dataset